kartikrana-source/CDC-salescode-R/README.md

     SELECT *,
            ROW_NUMBER() OVER (PARTITION BY id ORDER BY ingestion_time DESC) as rn FROM iceberg_db_test.ck_orders
-    WHERE lob = 'FMCG'  -- Add LOB filter for performance )
+    WHERE lob = 'simamy'  -- Add LOB filter for performance )
 SELECT * FROM ranked WHERE rn = 1;
 ```